wp-plugins/microblog-poster/readme.txt

     4. First click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization URL', you'll be redirected to a new page and you'll have to grant the permission in order to get your verification code.
+    After that click on 'Open Authorization URL', you'll be redirected to a new page and you'll have to grant the permission in order to get your Verification Code.

     5. Finally return to the previous page and generate your *token key and token secret* by clicking on
-    'Get Access Token' and by providing the verification code.
+    'Get Access Token' and by providing the Verification Code.

     6. Now you can copy your token key and token secret.
     Coupled with the App key and App secret you've got previously